shrfhnlbr/Maze/README.md

 ![Screenshot (2)](https://github.com/shrfhnlbr/Maze/assets/113669428/6b9c79e7-113b-4a1b-ba76-c32a86130e00)

 ## NOTE:
-The maze is still under development.
-Any contributions are greatly welcome.
+More content/interactions are yet to be added, and all contributions are greatly welcome.